 There’s a difference between being “picky” and “unrealistic”

-with; being a little choosy goes a long way.
+First, a disclaimer.
+At some level, you should be picky.
+After all, if your goal is marriage, we’re talking about the one person you’re going to spend the rest of your life with; being a little choosy goes a long way.
 Look at the tales of divorce, infidelity, domestic violence, serially crappy relationships — not to mention uncomfortable weddings where you know something’s off and it probably won’t last.
-Arguably, plenty of people aren’t picky enough
+Arguably, plenty of people aren’t picky enough.

 Focus on your deal-breakers first, then re-evaluate the rest of the list

-.
+So, then, how do you determine what is truly important and what isn’t?
+Many people are willing to concede — or, at least, they know they should concede — that looks, really, are only skin deep.
+Yet they still, explicitly or reflexively, rule out (for example) short men, tall women or people with weird laughs.
+“They say things like, ‘That’s just not what I’m attracted to,’” says dating coach Evan Marc Katz, author of Why You’re Still Single: Things Your Friends Would Tell You If You Promised Not to Get Mad.
 “But maybe attraction isn’t the most important thing.”
 That doesn’t mean you give up on lust, passion, or even simple chemistry.
 It just means you may not feel it like a lightning bolt when you walk into the First Date Café and that you should at least give it a chance to develop — even with people you may not consider your “type.”

 Why?
 Because then you can focus on what is important.
 Not the person “on paper” or in a vacuum, but on the relationship you can potentially build with someone.
 “If you say, ‘Grandma, what’s the secret of your relationship?’ she doesn’t say, ‘Grandpa is smoking hot,’” Katz says.
 “It’s the ‘boring’ stuff.
 The trust, laughter, honesty, compassion and shared values.
 You need to remember that you’re making an investment for 40 years, not three months.
 Who’s going stick by you to raise children, or when you get sick... or a parent dies?
 That’s the character stuff that only partially reveals itself on date #1.
 You need to look at what’s going to endure after the initial ‘thrill’ is gone.”

 Hasty rejections can lead to missed opportunities

 Gottlieb agrees.
 She herself wound up falling for a guy who — had she not ultimately followed her own advice — she would have ruled out based on his profile photo alone.
 “What kind of a dork wears a bow tie?” she initially thought, but, pushing past her prejudices, she found out the offending accessory was part of a story about his family that made her like him even more.
 And even if there hadn’t been a great story, Gottlieb says, it still would have been fine: “So what’s the big deal about a little fashion faux pas?
 Is that the kind of thing that makes your marriage unhappy?”

 So if you’re in need of some too-picky therapy, think of it this way: you’re not lowering your standards; you’re expanding them.
 Here’s how:

 Edit your checklist.
 You are allowed only three essential requirements and none of them can be physical attributes.
 For example: “Kind to others, intellectually curious, likes animals” — or if you’re not into pets, “wants children” (as far as you can tell on date #1).

 Go on a second date.
 Anyone who passes your three-point checklist gets to date #2.
 Anyone.